-The aim of the Cohesive Strategy is to produce a strategy for achieving the national goals and reducing risks posed by wildland fire that incorporates objectives and actions at the national, regional, and local level.
-Phase II does not identify national actions, per se, but synthesis of the regional assessments and strategies does point toward a national perspective that leverages regional values and proposes actions with distinctly national relevance.
-While no two regions identify objectives in exactly the same language, there are significant elements held in common among all three regions.
-The following sections outline the initial objectives and actions developed by the RSCs, proposing objectives and actions that are held in common across the regions and/or across the national goals.
-The common concepts are synthesized from the regional initial objectives and actions, which are quoted from the regional assessments in the next sections.
-Proposed objectives and actions are not presented in order of priority.
-Additional similarities exist at the sub-objective and action level, but this summary focuses primarily on regional initial objectives.
-More information on these proposed objectives and actions can be found in the regional assessment reports.
+While no two regions identified objectives and actions in exactly the same language, there are significant elements held in common among all three regions.
+The following concepts are synthesized from the regional objectives and actions, which are quoted from the regional assessments in the next sections.
+Objectives are not presented in order of priority.
+Additional similarities exist at the sub-objective and action level, but this summary focuses primarily on regional objectives.

-Actions Common to the Three National Goals
+Actions Supporting All Three National Goals

-Each of the RSCs identify concepts that contribute to success in each of the three national goals.
-In reviewing these proposed actions, all three RSCs emphasize these ideas:
+Each of the RSCs identified concepts that contribute to success in each of the three national goals.
+In reviewing these proposed actions, all three RSCs emphasized these ideas:

-- Invest in, learn from, and build upon successful partnerships and collaboration efforts. - Develop and conduct effective education and outreach to empower citizen engagement in and support for wildland fire management activities. - Proactively use a variety of active vegetation management tools and techniques, including prescribed fire, to achieve local and large landscape objectives. - Support working forests and wildlands, local economies and jobs, and diverse products and markets.
+- Invest in, learn from, and build upon successful partnerships and collaboration efforts. - Develop and conduct effective education and outreach to empower citizen engagement in and support for wildland fire management activities. - Proactively use a variety of active vegetation management tools and techniques including prescribed fire to achieve local and large landscape objectives. - Support working forests, local economies and jobs, and diverse forest products markets.